 While applying to college, students and parents may consider a variety of factors before enrolling.
-Those factors could include everything from the programs the school offers, to its location, sports programs, tuitions, and potential financial aid.
+Those factors could include a school’s academic programs, location, sports programs, tuition, and potential financial aid.

-But, one more thing families may want to think about is a college or university’s endowment.
+But there is one more thing families may want to think about: A college or university’s endowment.
 Not familiar with the term?

 Here’s helpful information about university endowments, how they work, how they are managed, which schools have the largest ones, and how those university endowments could potentially benefit students.